sabreensalama/NotePad/README.md

 # NotePad
-making NotePad app using Java using JavaFx and Java
+creating a NotePad app using Java using JavaFx and Java